wp-plugins/formidable/readme.txt

 * PRO: Fixed bug preventing a field dependent on another data from entries field from updating
 * PRO: Fixed bug affecting pages with multiple editable forms on the same page that caused the first form to always be submitted
 * PRO: Updated the truncate option to not require full words if truncating 10 or less characters
+* PRO: Fixed bug preventing front-end entry deletion when the form was editable and limited to one per user

+TODO:
+- Conditional Display
+    ** Add is equal to/not equal to/greater than/less than options (greater/less only on numeric fields)
+    - add any/all drop-down in settings
+    - add hide/show drop-down in settings

+BUGS:
+** Data from entries "just show it" fields don't show value in admin listing or view entry pages
+- listing a category field in a custom display shows all categories.
+Don't show the ones that are excluded from selection in that field
+** Validation issues when error on ajax edit http://formidablepro.com/?p=8322#frm_topic_20487

 = 1.05.05 =